zhaoak/shell-game/README.md

 -   `updateStats(gameOutcome)`: update internally tracked stats, update stat display on page
 -   `setRandomPearlLocation(shellCount)`: returns random location for pearl
 -   `resetStats()`: resets all tracked stats (win/loss/total) to zero; does not reset game

+## Attributions

+All images utilized are in the public domain.